(A) This rule describes the responsibilities of the administrative agency.

 (1) Not schedule an interview except at the request of the applicant.

-(2) Inform all individuals at the time of application and renewal that the agency will obtain and use information available from IEVS to assist with the determination of eligibility, as required by section 1137 of the Social Security Act (as in effect on June 1, 2015).
+(2) Inform all individuals at the time of application and renewal that the agency will obtain and use information available from the income and eligibility verification system (IEVS) to assist with the determination of eligibility, as required by section 1137 of the Social Security Act (as in effect on September 14, 2016).

 (3) Using the electronic eligibility system, the administrative agency must: